Restriction estimates for hyperboloids in higher dimensions via bilinear estimates: Bilinear restriction estimates for

 In the special case $d = 3, m =1 $ one can apply a simple change variables and instead consider the extension operator associated to the surface Then \eqref{eq:bilinearCondition} is equivalent to the following two-parameter separation condition: Vargas and S. Lee were able to use this observation to almost recover the bilinear-to-linear reduction from \cite{TVV}, up to certain endpoint cases which were later proved by Stovall \cite{S}.
 All of these arguments rely on the fact that \eqref{eq:threeDimTransv} facilitates a two-parameter decomposition of frequency space analogous to the decomposition used in \cite{TVV}.
 When $d \geq 4$ this is no longer the case, and the condition \eqref{eq:bilinearCondition} is no longer well-adapted to Whitney-type decompositions.
-In particular note that if $d = 3$ then \eqref{eq:threeDimTransv} can only fail if the caps are arranged in a neighborhood of an axis-parallel line, but when $d \geq 4$ the estimate \eqref{eq:bilnearEst} can fail if the caps are contained near a subset of (a translation of) the surface
+In particular note that if $d = 3$ then \eqref{eq:threeDimTransv} can only fail if all the caps are arranged in a neighborhood of an axis-parallel line (which becomes a diagonal or anti-diagonal line if we undo the change of variables and write the phase as $\xi_{1}^2 - \xi_{2}^2$).
+However, when $d \geq 4$ the estimate \eqref{eq:bilnearEst} can fail if the caps are contained near a subset of (a translation of) the hyperbolic cone

 After we deduce Theorem \ref{thm:bilinear} we will analyze what can happen in the exceptional case where \eqref{eq:bilinearCondition} fails for all pairs of caps in the support of $f$.
 We will see that failure of \eqref{eq:bilinearCondition} for every pair of caps forces $f$ to be supported near an affine space of dimension $m$.
 We will then be able to use decoupling and induction to prove Theorem \ref{thm:restrictionThm} in the `narrow' cases where we cannot use Theorem \ref{thm:bilinear}.